m4rker11/SBT-Columbia-2022/README.md

 # SBT-Columbia-2022
- A sould bound token for all the class participants
+ A soul bound token for all the class participants